 A reduction in tuition of ten (10) per cent. will be made to all students not from Pennsylvania, but east of Chicago, and twenty-five (25) per cent, to students west of Chicago.
 Double discounts will not be given.

-In addition to the above reductions on tuition a special fund has been started, all of which will be paid out each year on Dec.
-31, for the same school year to full year students outside of Penna., on a mileage percentage basis. \$61.80 has been paid into the fund May 21, 1918.
+In addition to the above reductions on tuition a special travelling fund has been instituted, all of which will be paid out each year ending Dec.
+31, for the same school year to full year students outside of Penna., on a mileage percentage basis. \$323.67 was paid into the fund for the school year of 1918-1919.